Progymedia/temporalio-cluster-cdk/README.md

 -   Automatically creates and upgrade the 'temporal' and 'visibility' schemas at launch time, if appropriate, without using the auto_setup container
 -   Optionnaly launch the Temporal web UI

-## Missing features
+### Missing features

--   Automatically creates the default Temporal namespace at launch
+-   Automatically create the default Temporal namespace at launch
 -   Allow configuring distinct datastores for 'temporal' and 'visibility' schemas (notably, using ElasticSearch for 'visiblity')
 -   Make it possible to easily configure the cluster as a single node cluster (that is, one container executing all roles).
 That would be useful for development in situations where the Temporal cluster is part of the application deployment
 -   Configuration of auto-scalling